Cons of Studying in UK

 Adjusting to life in the UK can be challenging for international students.
 The culture, customs, and social norms can be very different from what they are used to.
 This can lead to feelings of isolation, homesickness, and even depression.
 It’s important for students to be prepared for this and to seek support when needed.

-Related Article: Which Course is Best to Study in the UK?
+Related Article: Scholarships to Study in the UK for International Students

 5. Language Barrier